BorislavZlatanov/KnowledgeMap.me/README.md

-# knowledgemap.me
+# KnowledgeMap.me
-This Github repository is used as the data repository for https://www.knowledgemap.me/.
+This is the open data repository for https://www.knowledgemap.me/.

 You can find the file [Resources.csv](https://github.com/BorislavZlatanov/knowledgemap.me/blob/master/Resources.csv) here.
 It contains the public Resource data entered in https://www.knowledgemap.me/.